Part 1 – Main Board

 - EM/N gauge: Use the thin strips.

 Ensure the two halves of each strip are insulated from each other by cutting the copper in the middle.
-If using double sided strips, ensure both sides are cut.
+For any double sided strips, ensure both sides are cut to avoid any nails creating an intermittent short between the tracks.

 Drill small holes and fix the ends of the D-Type leads with P-Clips on the top board.